Thyroid disorders are common. In fact, about 12% of people will experience abnormal thyroid function at some point during their lives.

 In addition, thyroid hormone turns up the thermostat on brown fat, which is a specialized type of fat that generates heat.
 Brown fat is important in maintaining body heat in cold climates, but hypothyroidism prevents it from doing its job (9).

 That's why low levels of thyroid hormone cause you to feel colder than others around you.
-While being more sensitive to cold than others is common, feeling more sensitive to cold than usual occurs in 40% of low-thyroid individuals (6).
+About 40% of low-thyroid individuals feel more sensitive to cold than usual (6).

 If you've always wanted the room warmer than the people you live and work with, this may just be the way you are built.